dg-demers/busyppp/README.md

 #####  Overview  #####
 Busyppp controls wget to download files in the background somewhat like Microsoft's BITS, but specifically while you are web browsing.
-Busyppp is intended to maximize the bytes downloaded on a dial-up connection that is also intermittently being used for browsing.
-That way you can productively use every minute of connection time to your ISP.
+Busyppp is intended to maximize the bytes downloaded on a dial-up connection that is also intermittently
+used for browsing.
+That way every minute of connection time to your ISP can be productive.

 Say you have a list of URLs of files to download.
 Maybe some ISOs, or some Ubuntu or Debian packages, or whatever.
 Now presumably while surfing the net you will spend some time actually reading webpages that have already loaded.
 Or maybe you